 Q: My department will be closed, but I do not want to take leave during this time.
 What are my options?

 A: Employees should discuss work options with their supervisor/manager.
 If there is no work to be performed during the reduced operations, employees are strongly encouraged to use leave during this time.

 However, employees may request alternative arrangements be made to perform the responsibilities of their position during business days of the reduced operations period.
 Such requests will be evaluated by the department and approved based upon business needs.

 Q. If employees work during the December Holiday Reduced Operations, must the office be open to the public?

-A: The Vice President, Dean, or Chancellor of a given unit, college or regional campus determines which business operations and services under her/his jurisdiction are required to remain staffed and open to the public.
+A: The Vice President, Chancellor or Dean of a given area, campus or college determines which business operations and services under their jurisdiction are required to remain staffed and open to the public.

-If it is determined the unit, college or regional campus is not required to be open to the public, employees may still request to work in their physical office space.
+If it is determined the area, campus or college is not required to be open to the public, employees may still request to work in their physical office space.
 If an employee is permitted to work, it does not mean the office/department has to be open to the public.

 Employees should discuss work options with their supervisor/manager.

 Q: My department will be open/is considered an essential operation, but I want to take leave during the December Holiday Reduced Operations.
 What are my options?